0xyy66/ZombieRelay/README.md

 Everytime you create the container, the compose will automatically create a new private key.
 Drop it on the target to connect to the container.

-Run the following command to copy the key from the container to your host (safest).
+Run the following command to copy the key from the container to your host.

 ```sh
 docker cp $(docker ps -l -q):/root/.ssh/id_ed25519 .